 Fellowship assignments are supplemented throughout the year by nonpartisan seminars and group discussions on contemporary federal policy topics, as well as media/strategic communications training and leadership development activities.
-Fellows are asked to prepare a formal presentation on a health policy issue with which they have been engaged.
+Fellows present a formal presentation on a health policy issue with which they have been engaged.
 Fellows also take part in NAM meetings and with other health policy organizations.

-Fellows may request approval from the national program office (NPO) at the NAM to extend the Washington stay past the 12-month residential period of September 1, 2022, to August 31, 2023, through the legislative session or until December 31, 2023.
-A fellow may carry out additional activities with the support of any remaining funds until August 31, 2024, subject to review and approval of those activities by the NPO and RWJF.
+Fellows may request approval from the national program office (NPO) at the NAM to extend the Washington stay past the 12-month residential period of September 1, 2023, to August 31, 2024, through the legislative session or until December 31, 2024.
+A fellow may carry out additional activities with the support of any remaining funds until August 31, 2025, subject to review and approval of those activities by the NPO and RWJF.

-After the Washington residential experience, fellows become part of a nationwide alumni network and typically return to Washington each year to attend an Alumni Retreat and the NAM Annual Meeting, and to be briefed on issues and trends in health and health care policy.
+After the Washington residential experience, fellows become part of a nationwide alumni network and typically return to Washington each year to attend an Alumni Retreat and the NAM Annual Meeting, and to be briefed on issues and trends in health and healthcare policy.